crespire/report_generation/README.md

    * `workspace` - String for API in the format `workspaces/<workspace_id>`
 1. Once the credentials file is saved, Rails will encrypt it.
 It is now safe to check in to version control.
 For more details about secrets management for this application, please see `secrets_config.md`.
 1. Once the application is set up, `rails s` will start the server - when run locally, it will run in development mode and show errors in the browser.

+## Future Opportunities
+Dockerize development development as well, so we don't need to install anything on the target machine aside from Docker.